DfAC/Nivel/readme.md

 # Data collection

 * set up  Nivel220 sensor (RS485 interface) and connect it to the laptop via USB converter
-* start [port sniffer](https://technet.microsoft.com/en-us/sysinternals/bb896644) and select Nivel COM port
+* start [Portmon for Windows v3.03](https://technet.microsoft.com/en-us/sysinternals/bb896644) port sniffer and select Nivel COM port
   * In Windows make sure that COM port is <5 and that speed is the same as set up for Leica Nivel
 * start Leica Nivel 220 **NivelTool** software
   * setup **NivelTool** to output data continously